Fairfield Circuitry Shallow Water

 At higher settings, the sound is brighter, with more sustain and often reveals some noise produced by the bucket brigade device.

-The MIX control balances between the dry and wet signal.
+The MIX control balances the dry and wet signals.
 When it’s full wet, the effect is like a vibrato.
-Add more dry signal for chorus type sounds.
+Add more dry signal for chorus-type sounds.

 The VOLUME knob controls the output volume with unity around noon and beers around 5 at my place.

 There are two jumpers at the input stage to match your input signal’s level and impedance.
 By default, BOOST is on and PAD is off, because this is a typical setting for high impedance, low output signals like a guitar’s single-coil pickups.

 If the user finds there is too much distortion at the input stage, moving the BOOST jumper to its off position will reduce overall gain by 6 dB.
 If the signal source is line level, the PAD is set to its on position, giving another 6 dB of gain reduction.

 Fine-tune the way it reacts to incoming signals with the LPG Adjust.
 Lowering this frequency emphasises the action of the low pass filter and raises the threshold of sensitivity.

 Use these settings.
 MIX full wet, LPG minimum and DEPTH minimum.
 While listening to a signal going through the pedal, you’ll hear the effect of the recovery filter at its resting state.

 Carefully turn the trimpot labelled LPG adjust, clockwise to raise the filter’s frequency, and counter-clockwise to lower.
 The trimpot is very sensitive, so make small adjustments.
 After each adjustment, turn it up momentarily and listen to the envelope’s response to the incoming signal.